 Given the cost of audits and doubts about their efficacy, what advice should societies and charities be given about audits or reviews of accounts?
 I offer a few suggestions:

 - Ensure that a good accounting system is set up, if necessary after obtaining professional advice about the minimum requirements.

 - The accounts must be controlled by an honest person with basic business skills.
 A Police check of employees involved in financial management is a basic protective measure.

 - Never, ever, adopt or condone the pre-signing of cheques – that is an invitation for misappropriation.

 - If the entity justifies investing in an accounting system, look closely at what is available and whether investing in a computerised system would be worthwhile.
-There are many basic accounting software programmes readily available, and the local newcomer, Xero, has a lot to offer larger entities.
+There are many basic accounting software programmes readily available, and the local newcomer, Xero, has a lot to offer, especially to larger entities.

 - Adopt robust procedures to ensure that income is banked and that expenditure is justified, and get all accounts approved (not just rubber-stamped) at regular governance meetings.

 - Consider very carefully what the constitution says, or, more importantly, should say about audits or reviews of annual accounts.

 The Exposure Draft Incorporated Societies Bill (published in 2015) did not include any requirements for societies to have their financial statements independently audited or reviewed.
 However:

 - Clause 82 proposed that the committee of a society would be obliged to ensure that accounting records are maintained that correctly record society transactions, allow the society to produce compliant financial statements that can be readily and properly audited (if required under any statute).
 In addition, society committees would be obliged to establish and maintain a satisfactory system of control of the society’s accounting records, which would have to be in written form in English (or in a form or manner that is easily accessible and convertible into written form in English).